levavakian/cot-faith/docs/index.md

   <p>So, what does it look like if we include the versions with the removed CoTs?</p>

   <p>It takes a bit of wrangling.
-If you just remove or hide the CoT, Deepseek will pout and start thinking outside of the thinking tags. instead.</p>
+If you just remove or hide the CoT, Deepseek will pout and start thinking outside of the thinking tags, instead.</p>

   <p>We can use the system prompt to try and push it towards directly emitting the answer after the thinking tags.
 This works...some of the time.
 In addition to the system prompt, we keep retrying until we hit a completion that directly outputs an answer.
 This introduces a bias into the sampling of the distribution, but thankfully not one that seems to deterioate performance at all.</p>